Surgery: Description of surgical procedure

-Location
+Setting

 Inpatient surgery is performed in a hospital, and the person undergoing surgery stays at least one night in the hospital after the surgery.
 Outpatient surgery occurs in a hospital outpatient department or freestanding ambulatory surgery center, and the person who had surgery is discharged the same working day.
-Office surgery occurs in a physician's office, and the person is discharged the same working day.
+Office-based surgery occurs in a physician's office, and the person is discharged the same day.

 At a hospital, modern surgery is often performed in an operating theater using surgical instruments, an operating table, and other equipment.
 Among United States hospitalizations for non-maternal and non-neonatal conditions in 2012, more than one-fourth of stays and half of hospital costs involved stays that included operating room (OR) procedures.
 The environment and procedures used in surgery are governed by the principles of aseptic technique: the strict separation of "sterile" (free of microorganisms) things from "unsterile" or "contaminated" things.
 All surgical instruments must be sterilized, and an instrument must be replaced or re-sterilized if it becomes contaminated (i.e. handled in an unsterile manner, or allowed to touch an unsterile surface).
 Operating room staff must wear sterile attire (scrubs, a scrub cap, a sterile surgical gown, sterile latex or non-latex polymer gloves and a surgical mask), and they must scrub hands and arms with an approved disinfectant agent before each procedure.